Brianali-codes/vicioware.github.io/README.md

 The idea is to keep it simple and functional.
 No fuss:

--Quick search: Find that nostalgic game instantly.
+- Quick search: Find that nostalgic game instantly.
--Order and progress: Explore the catalog alphabetically or filter by the first letter.
+- Order and progress: Explore the catalog alphabetically or filter by the first letter.
--Direct downloads: Forget about link shorteners, waiting (5) seconds, or dodging pop-ups.
+- Direct downloads: Forget about link shorteners, waiting (5) seconds, or dodging pop-ups.
--Zero ads: A clean experience, made by gamers for gamers.
+- Zero ads: A clean experience, made by gamers for gamers.
 Let's get playing!